yogstation13/rust-g/README.md

 The default features are:
 * acreplace: Aho-Corasick string matching and replacement.
+* binary_space_partition: Function to generate "rooms" more or less evenly distributed over a given area.
 * cellularnoise: Function to generate cellular automata-based noise.
 * dmi: DMI manipulations which are impossible from within BYOND.
   Used by the asset cache subsystem to improve load times.